Totto16/oopetris_lobby/backend/obpf/node-obpf-simulator/README.md

 ## Platform support

-We officially support ONLY Linux, since this is only meant to be run on a server!
+We officially support ONLY Linux with Clang and libstdc++, since this is only meant to be run on a server!

 ## How to use